khalby786/getxkcd/README.md

 # get-xkcd

-XKCD API built using serverless functions.
+XKCD API built using serverless functions, hosted on Vercel.